4 Simple, Meaningful, and Impactful Inquiry Project Ideas for 2021

 In our quest as educators to create and support more inclusive classrooms, we sometimes need to sit back and ask students about their ideas.
 How do these topics affect them?
 What does their idea of an inclusive school look like?
 There is always room for improvement.

 Once again, there are a few routes students can take with this question.
 First, they can focus on physical inclusion.
 For example, are there any places at their school that could be more accessible?
 Do ramps, railings, or other supports need to be built in a particular area?
-Does the layout of the gym, science lab, or cafeteria need to be rearranged to better accommodate students with disabilities?
 An article published in February 2020 highlighted a community’s efforts to construct a temporary wheelchair ramp for a student, which might inspire your students to take action.
 Not only does this inquiry-based project include the foundations of mathematics, but it also has a community service component that invites collaboration and problem-solving to the table.

 Inclusion in the classroom